terraform-ibm-modules/terraform-ibm-cos/modules/replication/README.md

 | iam_authorization_policy_ids | Map of IAM authorization policy IDs (if created), keyed by target bucket identifier |
 | source_bucket_crn | The CRN of the source bucket |
 | replication_rules_count | Number of replication rules configured |

-## Notes

-- Both source and target buckets must have object versioning enabled for replication to work
-- The source and target buckets can be in the same or different COS instances
-- The source and target buckets can be in the same or different regions
-- For cross-account replication, additional IAM configuration may be required
-- Multiple rules can target the same destination bucket with different prefixes
-- IAM policies are automatically deduplicated when multiple rules target the same bucket
-- Rules with higher priority values are processed first